 Overview

-The estuary is also part of the Point Reyes National Seashore and Phillip Burton Wilderness.
+The estuaries are also part of the Point Reyes National Seashore and Phillip Burton Wilderness.
 A popular destination for hikers, wildlife enthusiasts, bird watchers, and kayakers, Estero de Limantour SMR and Drakes Estero SMCA offer visitors an escape and the chance to see hundreds of species of birds, mammals, and fish.
 These MPAs serve as nurseries for Dungeness crab and various fish species, as well as harbor seal pupping areas and haul-out sites for marine mammals, and major foraging areas for leopard sharks, bat rays, and many bird species including black brant geese and brown pelicans.

 Regulations